-Vacuum line to prepare sample for radiocarbon dating (Rekihaku) Graduate University for Advanced Studies (SOKENDAI) NIHU's six institutes offer courses at the Graduate University for Advanced Studies, SOKENDAI.
+Automated graphitization equipment for radiocarbon dating (REKIHAKU) Graduate University for Advanced Studies (SOKENDAI) NIHU's six institutes offer courses at the Graduate University for Advanced Studies, SOKENDAI.
 The six graduate (doctoral) courses take advantage of the institutes' respective resources to train scholars for broad perspective and a high level of expertise and learning.
-Department (~FY2022) Program (FY2023~) Name of Institute Number of students (as of May 1, 2022) Number of degrees awarded (FY2021) Cultural and Social Studies Regional Studies Department of Advanced Studies Anthropological Studies MINPAKU 12 (5) 4 Comparative Studies 11 (4) 4 Japanese Studies Japanese Studies NICHIBUNKEN 16 (8) 4 Japanese History Japanese History REKIHAKU 12 (0) 0 Japanese Literature Japanese Literature NIJL 6 (0) 3 Japanese Language Sciences NINJAL Global Environmental Studies RIHN (Unit: People) (Numbers in brackets: Overseas students) Contributing to Universities and Graduate Education Through agreements with universities, we contribute to the advancement of graduate education by providing placements for graduate students, research guidance, coordinating lecture subjects, and taking part in committees for awarding degrees (collaborative graduate programs).
+Department (~FY2022) Program (FY2023~) Name of Institute Number of students (as of May 1, 2023) Number of degrees awarded (FY2022) Cultural and Social Studies Regional Studies Department of Advanced Studies Anthropological Studies MINPAKU 25 (7) 2 Comparative Studies Japanese Studies Japanese Studies NICHIBUNKEN 15 (9) 1 Japanese History Japanese History REKIHAKU 12 (0) 1 Japanese Literature Japanese Literature NIJL 7 (0) 2 Japanese Language Sciences NINJAL 4 (3) 0 Global Environmental Studies RIHN 0 (0) 0 (Unit: People) (Numbers in brackets: Overseas students) Contributing to Universities and Graduate Education Through agreements with universities, we contribute to the advancement of graduate education by providing placements for graduate students, research guidance, coordinating lecture subjects, and taking part in committees for awarding degrees (collaborative graduate programs).
 The National Museum of Ethnology and the National Museum of Japanese History make their collections and exhibit materials available to universities for use in lectures and training.
 The National Institute of Japanese Literature (NIJL) provides university faculty and graduate schools opportunities to hold "NIJL Seminars" at the institute.
 As part of the seminar, they are also given access to the institute's extensive collection as lecture materials.
 Graduate Programs offered in collaboration with Japanese Universities - National Museum of Japanese History - National Institute for Japanese Language and Linguistics - Research Institute for Humanity and Nature Chiba University Hitotsubashi University, Tokyo University of Foreign Studies Nagoya University, Tohoku University